harrisonlab/verticillium_clocks/README.md

 [11:57:49] Assembling transcripts and estimating abundances.
 > Processed 18359 loci.                        [*************************] 100%

+The Estimated Mean: 232.95 allowed calculation of of the mean insert gap to be -247bp 233-(240*2) where 240? was the mean read length.
+This was provided to tophat on a second run (as the -r option) along with the fragment length stdev to increase the accuracy of mapping.

 12158
 [11:41:16] Inspecting reads and determining fragment length distribution.
 > Processed 19135 loci.                        [*************************] 100%